icecoredynasty/icecoredynasty.github.io/league.md

         </p>

         <p>
-          Each offseason, franchises protect an eleven-to-fifteen-player
+          Each offseason, franchises protect an
-          core while carrying forward one to three players from their development group.
-An annual Rookie Draft adds another piece of the future.
+          <strong>11–15 player regular core</strong> from their active roster
+          and IR+, while carrying forward <strong>1–3 Development Keepers</strong>
+          from their previous-season NA farm.
+          An annual Entry Draft adds one rookie to every franchise.
         </p>

         <p>